 After a first phase centered on Johannes de Sacrobosco’s Tractatus de sphaera, the project “The Sphere” now comprises two further corpora: one centered on Ps.
 Proclus’s Sphaera and one that includes the most widespread treatise of the genre of the Theorica planetarum.
 This corpus is further subdivided into two collections, one centered on the Theorica attributed Gerardus of Cremona and the other on the Theorica of Georg von Peurbach.

 By focusing on the printed editions, the analysis follows a method of decomposition and re-aggregation of “knowledge atoms”: text-parts, visual elements, and numerical tables.
 Each kind of knowledge atom builds a synchronic network of semantic relations with other knowledge atoms, and a diachronic one, defined by the atom’s re-occurrence over time.
 By applying the precepts of the physics of the complex systems such multi-layer networks can be analyzed empirically on a formal level, and on the basis of machine learning techniques, tools for predicting the paths of knowledge evolution are developed.

-On the basis of an extended census of the historical sources, the project aims to reconstruct the transformation process—and its mechanisms—undergone by the treatise, and so to explore the evolutionary path, between the thirteenth and the seventeenth centuries, of the scientific system pivoted around cosmological knowledge: the shared scientific identity of Europe.
+Taking an extended census of the historical sources, the project aims to reconstruct the larger transformation process—and its mechanisms—at work in the hundreds of historical sources considered, and so doing, to explore the evolutionary path the scientific system traveled between the thirteenth and the seventeenth centuries, as it pivoted around common cosmological knowledge: the backbone of the shared scientific identity of Europe!